 Ego is, in short, in charge of dealing with, understanding, and processing reality.

 Superego is the “moral compass” that guides a lot of the decisions made by Ego.

-These three are together supposed to create a well-rounded personality, suited to existing harmoniously with other individuals in the society.
+According to Freud, these three are supposed to work together to create a well-rounded personality suited to existing harmoniously with other individuals in society.